maxint-rd/TM16xx/README.md

 ```

 ## TMxxMatrixGFX class
-The _TMxxMatrixGFX_ class implements the popular [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) interface to drive a LED-matrix connected to a TM16xx chip.
+The _TMxxMatrixGFX_ class implements the popular [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) interface to drive one or more TM16xx based LED-matrix modules.
 To use the _TMxxMatrixGFX_ class you first need to include the proper header files:
 ```C++
 #include <Adafruit_GFX.h>
 #include <TM1640.h>